MGitrov/CodePipelineX/README.md

 ```

 # Prerequisites
-Before you can set up and run this CI/CD pipeline, you'll need to have the following tools and environments configured:
+Before you can set up and run this CI/CD pipeline, you will need to have the following tools and environments configured:
 ### **1. Jenkins**
   * **Installation:** Jenkins should be installed on an EC2 instance (or any other server).
-This instance will act as the CI/CD server.
   * **Plugins:** Make sure the following Jenkins plugins are installed:
       * **Git Plugin:** To pull the code from GitHub.
       * **Pipeline Plugin:** To define and execute the pipeline using the Jenkinsfile.
       * **Docker Pipeline Plugin:** To build and manage Docker images.
-      * **Kubernetes Plugin:** To run ```kubectl``` commands within the Jenkins pipeline.
   * **Credentials:**
       * **Docker Hub:** Add your Docker Hub credentials in Jenkins (username and password/token) for Jenkins to access your Docker Hub account within the pipeline.
 Use an appropriate ID, "like dockerhub-                     credentials", which will be referenced in your Jenkinsfile.
       * **GitHub:** Add your GitHub credentials in Jenkins (username and password/token) for Jenkins to access your project's GitHub repository within the pipeline.
+  * **kubectl:** Ensure `kubectl` is installed on the Jenkins instance.
+It is necessary for Jenkins to interact with the Kubernetes cluster.
+      You can refer [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) to install and set up `kubectl` on Linux.
   * **k3s Cluster:** Store your kubeconfig file (k3s.yaml) on the Jenkins instance or within Jenkins as a credential, so it can connect to the k3s cluster.
 ### **2. Docker Hub**
-  * **Docker Hub Account:** Create an account on Docker Hub (if you don’t have one) to store the Docker image.
+  * **Account:** Create an account on Docker Hub (if you do not have one).
   * **Repository:** Create a repository in Docker Hub where the Docker image of the application will be stored.
 ### **3. Kubernetes (k3s)**
   * **Installation:** k3s should be installed on an EC2 instance (or any other server).
-This lightweight Kubernetes distribution will manage the deployment of the Flask application.
-  * **Access:** Ensure the Jenkins server can communicate with the k3s instance.
-You might need to configure security groups and networking settings in AWS to allow this communication.
   * **kubeconfig File:** The k3s.yaml file, which is the kubeconfig for the k3s cluster, should be accessible on the Jenkins server.
+  * **Access:** Ensure the Jenkins server can communicate with the k3s instance. **In AWS**, you might need to configure the inbound rules of the k3s instance to receive traffic from Jenkins' instance security group.
+In addition, you might also need to update the "server" field in the k3s.yaml file (on the Jenkins instance) with `https://<k3s-instance-private_IPv4_address>:6443`.

 # Getting Started 🌱
 Once you have the prerequisites in place, follow these steps to set up and run the pipeline:
 ### 1. Clone the Repository
 Start by cloning the repository to your local machine or directly to the Jenkins server using the following commands:
 ``` bash